 Downtown Mexico – One of the oldest buildings in the area, the rooms and over all hotel give off a chic bohemian style.
 There’s a rooftop bar along with a pool terrace that look right up my alley.

 La Valise Mexico City – Referred to as an urban oasis this luxury hotel looks to be the ultimate exclusive experience with three elegant suites to choose from, I don’t think you will be disappointed.

-Above (Left to Right): Lalo Chilaquiles (no egg), Huset Evo Pizza & Pujol Course 4
+Above (top to bottom): Lalo Chilaquiles (no egg), Huset Evo Pizza & Pujol Course 4

 Los Cocuyos – My friend recommended this place and told me that it’s THE BEST taco stand in the world.
 If you go, get the campechanos and you’ll enjoy every bite.
 Since I don’t eat meat I opted for El Pescadito!

 Los Churros del Moro – This is located in El Centro.
 If you like Churros or want to try them while you’re in CDMX, this is definitely the place to go.